breatheco-de/capture-flag-ftp-brute-force/README.md

     - Discover how to gain administrator (root) permissions using another system user.
     - Retrieve the second flag from a protected location.

 ## Flag #1

-- 📁 Location: in one of the user's directories
+- 📁 Location: in one of the users' directories
 - 🔑 Requires: finding their credentials through brute force

 ## Flag #2